A. Arnim White: World War II

 On 18 November 1940, White became Assistant Chief of Staff (G3) of the VIII Corps at Fort Sam Houston, Texas.
 He was promoted to colonel in the Army of the United States (AUS) on 26 June 1941.
 For this service, he received a Commendation Ribbon.
 In December 1942, a year after America's entry into World War II, he joined the staff of Major General Alexander Patch's XIV Corps in the South Pacific Area, initially as Assistant Chief of Staff (G4), and then as Chief of Staff.
 He participated in the Guadalcanal campaign, for which he was awarded the Legion of Merit.

 White returned to the United States with Patch in April 1943, to become Chief of Staff of Patch's new command, IV Corps, which was then based at Fort Lewis.
 IV Corps conducted training in Washington, and then desert warfare training in the California-Arizona Maneuver Area.
 In March 1944, IV Corps headquarters departed for North Africa.
-While most of the headquarters traveled by sea, Patch, White, Lieutenant Colonel William W. Quinn (G2), Colonel John S. Guthrie (G3), Lieutenant Colonel Eldon H. Larecy and Captain John M. Warner (Patch's aide) travelled by air in a C-54, arriving in Algiers on 2 Match 1944.
+While most of the headquarters traveled by sea, Patch, White, Lieutenant Colonel William W. Quinn (G2), Colonel John S. Guthrie (G3), Lieutenant Colonel Eldon H. Larecy and Captain John M. Warner (Patch's aide) travelled by air in a C-54, arriving in Algiers on 2 March 1944.

 On arrival, Patch discovered that the Commanding General North African Theater of Operations (NATOUSA), Lieutenant General Jacob L. Devers had appointed him to command the U.S. Seventh Army.
 The previous commanding general, Lieutenant General George S. Patton, had taken most of his staff to the European Theater of Operations, United States Army (ETOUSA), so Patch replaced them with members of his IV Corps staff.
 All of the officer's Patch had brought with him on the plane were transferred to Seventh Army, along with the G1, Lieutenant Colonel William H. Craig.
 All took up the corresponding post at the new headquarters, except for Larecy, who became deputy to the G4, Colonel Oliver C. Harvey, who remained from Patton's staff.
 All were in their thirties except White, who preferred to work with young officers.